jwellman1307/State-of-Dissent-DevLog/README.md

 Sleeping resets daily systems and allows the player to recover from stress.

+### Rent and Financial Pressure System
+Player has rent due every 7 days.
+Not paying rent on time increase the amount the player owes on the next due date and player suffers negative effects.

+### Food and Inventory System
+Player can buy and eat food.
+Player and Grandpa must both eat everyday or will suffer negative effects.

+Simple five slot inventory system.

+### TV news broadcast
+Simple tv news broadcase playing different news events based on the dissent state.

+### Taking Care of Grandpa
+Player lives with Grandpa and has to take care of him.
+Player can talk, give medicine, give food, or sit with him.

 ---

 # World Prototype

-The current prototype city includes several districts and landmarks designed to support exploration and gameplay systems.
+The current prototype city includes one district and landmarks designed to support exploration and gameplay systems.

 Environment areas currently implemented:

-- Residential neighborhood with row houses
+- Residential neighborhoods with row houses
 - Player apartment interior
 - Neighborhood park and playground
+- Movie Theatre
-- Cinema district
+- Diner
-- Diner and commercial plaza
+- Commercial plaza
 - Train line and rail corridor
 - River and bridge crossing
 - Government building across the river
+- Corner Store
+- Gym

 The map layout is designed to create **distinct locations that can later host events, NPC activity, and story systems**.